harvard-dce/zoom-recording-ingester/README.md

 Options: `--oc-series-id=XX`

-Similar to `exec.webhook` except that this also triggers the downloader and uploader functions to run and reports success or error for reach.
+Similar to `exec.webhook` except that this also triggers the downloader and uploader functions to run and reports success or error for each.

 ##### `invoke exec.on_demand [uuid]`